VIP Industries

-VIP Industries is an Indian luggage manufacturing company, based in Mumbai.
-It manufactures luggage and travel accessories serving as the world's second-largest, as well as India and Asia's largest luggage manufacturer.
+VIP Industries Ltd is an Indian luggage manufacturing company, based in Mumbai, Maharashtra.
+It manufactures luggage and travel accessories, and is the world's second-largest, as well as India and Asia's largest luggage manufacturer.
 The company has more than 8,000 retail outlets across India and a network of retailers in 50 countries.
 Skybags contributes the largest share (33%) of VIP Industries.
-It acquired United Kingdom-based luggage brand Carlton in 2004.
+It acquired UK-based luggage brand Carlton in 2004.

 History

 The history of the company goes back to the year 1970.
 Since then, the company has recorded a sale of around 10 crore (100 million) pieces of luggage worldwide.
 Formerly, the company was known by the name Aristo Plast VIP Industries and it was incorporated in 1968.
 The company consisted of two wholly owned subsidiary companies, namely Blow Plast Retail Limited V.I.P.
 Industries Bangladesh Private Limited V.I.P.
 Industries BD Manufacturing Private Limited and V.I.P.
 Luggage BD Private Limited.
 As of 31 March 2019 the company has one Indian and four overseas wholly owned subsidiaries.